rfielding/microcms/README.md

 - OpenPolicyAgent for security enforcement, I did this in a separate project, and it took a few hours.

 ```
-# Must be on Linux
+# Must be on Linux - which builds and launches this process,
+# with a tika process that extracts texts from office docs
-./cleanbuild && ./gosqlite
+./cleanbuild
 ```

 When it launches, it looks like this: